jshalf/TCPxx/README.md

-TCP++ : Library for simplified C++ access to key BSD sockets capabilities John Shalf (1996-present) and Werner Benger (2001-present) Many additional contributions come from CCT at LSU and the international Cactus (CCTK) team. sed for Cactus Computational toolkit (http://www.cactuscode.org/) and SciNET Bandwidth challenge.
+TCP++ : Library for simplified C++ access to key BSD sockets capabilities John Shalf (1996-present) and Werner Benger (2001-present) Many additional contributions come from CCT at LSU and the international Cactus (CCTK) team.
+The library continues to be used by the Cactus Computational toolkit (http://www.cactuscode.org/) and SciNET Bandwidth challenge.

 Based on C-language-based TCPutils library, developed by John Shalf at VPI&SU in 1991.
 TCP++ is a ground-up rewrite for the C++ language.
 The original TCPutils is still in the "CImpl" subdirectory, but development ceased in 1995.

 SC2002 subdirectory contains the protocol specifications and Cactus + Visapult stubs for the penultimate SciNET bandwidth challenge implemetnation.
-Cactus (a black hold simulation code) fed volumetric data in real-time to Visapult (developed by Wes Bethal of LBL) to perform real-time 3D parallel volume rendering of the ongoing simulation.
+Cactus (simulating the in-spiraling collision of two black holes) fed volumetric data in real-time to Visapult (developed by Wes Bethel of LBL) to perform real-time 3D parallel volume rendering of the ongoing simulation.
 TCP++ was used to win the Bandwidth challenge for the first 3 years of existence (winning 2000, 2001, and 2002).
-LBL retired from the bandwidth the bandwidth challenge after the 2002 win.
+LBL retired from the bandwidth the bandwidth challenge after the 2002 win, but Cactus and TCP++ continues to be actively used and developed.

 Copyright:
     Max Planck Institute for Gravitationphysics / Albert Einstein Institut (Potsdam, Germany)